-At the time of recording, this was still something of a developing story, as the ripples from a fairly large event snafu were still rippling outwards.
+At the time of recording, this was still something of a developing story, as the ripples from a fairly major event snafu were rippling outwards.

-Risk: half or more of the audience stay stuck in traffic at the time the concert starts, throughout the concert, after the concert, and as late as 4am the next morning.
+Risk: half or more of the audience stay stuck in traffic at the time the concert starts, throughout the concert, after the concert, and as late as up to 4am the next morning.

 And so it transpired.